 UCT has exchange agreements with different universities which enables a certain number of spaces to be reserved at those institutions for UCT students.
 These agreements also ensure that students receive tuition fee waivers and living cost scholarships.
 Students are still expected to pay full tuition fees at UCT while on their semester abroad.
-The living cost scholarship is meant to cover accommodation, meals and health insurance - either completely or to a large extent.
+The living cost scholarship is disbursed directly to the student in the form of a stipend on a monthly basis to manage their accommodation, meals and transport costs.
 Students are encouraged to provide between US$2000 and US$4000 themselves for their semester abroad.
 This amount should help with any other costs incurred like visas, deposits, personal expenses, entertainment, inner-city travel and touring.
 IAPO also contributes up to 50% of the cheapest, most direct flight to get to the host institution.

 Students need to research the institutions they are interested in attending to ensure that the courses they would have taken at UCT are sufficiently covered by the courses they will take at the host institution.
 They can start informal discussions with UCT student advisors to help them identify appropriate courses or to confirm whether the courses researched are good enough substitutes for the UCT courses they would have taken.

 For the application, students must get HOD in-principle confirmation that credits for courses completed at a partner university will be transferred towards their UCT degree, ensuring that they will complete their degrees in the stipulated timeframe.